25 Father’s Day BBQ Recipes That Actually Feel Like a Treat (Not Just “More Grilling”)

 20) Classic Potato Salad

 I’m picky about potato salad: it should be creamy, tangy, and unapologetically old-school.
-A little mustard, a little pickle brine, enough salt: then chill it so it tastes like it knows what it’s doing.
-If someone suggests adding fruit, smile politely and change the subject.
-This is the calm, reliable friend on a plate.
+Include some mustard, a splash of pickle brine, and a pinch of salt.
+Then chill it to give it that experienced flavor.
+Should someone propose fruit, smile and change the topic.
+This is a friend you can trust.

 21) Vinegar Slaw

-Heavy BBQ needs something sharp and crunchy to keep the meal from feeling like a nap trap.
+A heavy barbecue can become extremely monotonous, so to avoid a “nap trap” you need to include something sharp and crunchy.
 Vinegar slaw does that job without the weight of a mayo dressing, and it holds up well on a warm day.
-Make it an hour or two ahead so the cabbage softens just enough.
-I like it piled onto pulled pork like a little edible life raft.
+Adjust the time earlier by one to two hours so that the cabbage will soften just the correct amount.
+I like it stacked on top of pulled pork like a little edible raft.

 22) Mac and Cheese

 Mac and cheese at a BBQ is never subtle, and that’s the point.
-Smoked gouda adds a gentle campfire note that fits the day without tasting like liquid smoke panic.
-Bake it until the top gets bronzed and crunchy: people fight over those corner scoops.
-If you want a single side that feels like a gift, this is it.
+Smoked gouda adds the flavor of a subtle campfire to the day, without the flavor of liquid smoke worries.
+Bake until the top is golden and crunchy; people Battle for those edge scoops.
+If you wish to indulge in a singular experience that feels like a gift, this is the one.

 23) Grilled Peach Salad